GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ## Running & Testing

 To run the application, all the modules need to compiled and run.
 There are 5 modules in this project:
-* bus-client-service
+* eureka-server
-* train-client-service
+* config-service
 * zuul-service
+* bus-service-client
-* config-service
+* train-service-
-* eureka-server
+* train-service-client

-`cd` into each of the above modules and run the following commands"
+`cd` into each of the above modules (in the above order) and run the following commands:
 ```bash
 mvn clean package
 mvn spring-boot:run
 ```

+Now you should have all the services up and running.
+The `bus-service-client` and `train-service-client` modules are set up to be able to run multiple instannces of each.
+To do that, all you'd have to do is, open a new terminal, `cd` the specific module and run `mvn spring-boot:run`

+Use the PAW file available under `/paw` directory to execute the service requests.